guiferviz/mnemocards/README.md

 Generate Anki cards from text files (TSV and Markdown).

-Text files are easily maintainable, `apkg` files are not.
-You can easily store text files in a version control system like *git*, so you can easily keep track of changes and collaborate with others.

-You can generate different kind of cards:

 <center>
 <img src="doc/_static/images/all_cards.png">
 </center>

+Text files are easily maintainable, `apkg` files are not.
+You can easily store text files in a version control system like *git*, so you can easily keep track of changes and collaborate with others.

  * **Language cards** (first row):
  Specially designed to learn a language.